-Digital Amplitude Demodulation In order obtain the relevant side-channel information, we record raw (undemodulated) traces and perform the demodulation digitally, using a straightforward incoherent demodulation approach (Figure 7, following [25]).
-The raw trace is first rectified, then low-passed FIR-filtered.
-An additional high-pass IIR filter removes the DC offset and low-frequency noise.
+Digital Amplitude Demodulation In order obtain the relevant side-channel information, we record raw (undemodulated) traces and perform the demodulation digitally, using a straightforward incoherent demodulation approach (Fig. 5, following [26]).
+The raw trace is first rectified, then low-passed filtered using a Finite Impulse Response (FIR) filter.
+An additional high-pass Infinite Impulse Response (IIR) filter removes the constant amplitude offset resulting from the demodulation principle and low-frequency noise.
 Good values for the filter cutoff frequencies $f{lowpass}$ and $f{highpass}$ were determined experimentally and are given in Sect.
-4.2.
+3.2.

-Fig. 7.
+Fig. 5.
 Digital amplitude demodulator

-Figure 8 displays a demodulated trace ($f{lowpass} = 2 \,\mathrm{MHz}$, $f{highpass} = 50 \,\mathrm{kHz}$) in which distinct patterns are visible, especially two shapes at 240000 ns and 340000 ns preceded and followed by a number of equally spaced peaks.
-For comparision, Figure 9 shows the same trace without demodulation.
+Fig. 7 displays a demodulated trace ($f{lowpass} = 2 \,\mathrm{MHz}$, $f{highpass} = 50 \,\mathrm{kHz}$) in which distinct patterns are visible, especially two shapes at 240000 ns and 340000 ns preceded and followed by a number of equally spaced peaks.
+For comparision, Fig. 6 shows a zoomed part of the same trace without demodulation.
+Fig. 8 and Fig. 9 originate from a trace recorded without the analogue prefilter described in Sect.
+2.3 and demonstrate that our filter circuit effectively increases the amplitude of the signal of interest and reduces the noise level of the demodulated signal.